PrincessRTFM/WoLua/docs/player.md

 - `IsGendered`, readonly boolean|nil\
   This will be true if the current character is considered to have a gender by the game.
 This should never be false.
 This is a shortcut for `.Entity.IsGendered`.

+- `HasTitle`, boolean|nil\
+  This will be `true` if the current character has a title and `false` if they don't.
+This is a shortcut for `.Entity.HasTitle`.

+- `TitleText`, string|nil\
+  This will be the active title of the current character if one is present, or an empty string if not.
+This is a shortcut for `.Entity.TitleText`.\
+  Note that some titles have different forms for male and female characters, such as "God of War" versus "Goddess of War".
+This property will automatically return the form that is appropriate for the current character.

+- `TitleIsPrefix`, boolean|nil\
+  This will be `true` if the current character has a title that is a prefix (displays _above_ their name in their nameplate), `false` if their title is a suffix, or `nil` if they do not currently have a title.
+This is a shortcut for `.Entity.TitleIsPrefix`.

 - `Party`, API\
   Access to the [Party API](party.md).